Controller Chip¶

 Other lights are more difficult and have the board glued in or secured in other ways intended to be permanent.

 Some of these are possible to get at but can be tricky.
-One notable example is the Sofirn SP36 Pro, for which there is a guide later in this documentation.
+One notable example is an early revision of the Sofirn SP36 Pro, for which there is a guide later in this documentation.
 For other lights, search on Reddit and BLF for disassembly guides.

 Still other lights make it nearly impossible to safely access the controller.
 They may require desoldering components or other advanced disassembly.
 In most cases these are simply not worth the effort of updating, but if someone has a knack for working with these components, likes modding lights, or so on, it may be a fun challenge.